milonmaze/privacy-terms-observatory/nest.com/legal/privacy-statement-for-nest-products-and-services.md

 Note: If you use your Nest devices and services with a Google Account, then your data will be handled as described in the Google Privacy Policy, and as explained in more detail in this Privacy FAQs Help Center page.
 Please also read Google’s commitment to privacy in the home.

-Policy active as of January 31, 2020.
+Policy active as of September 1, 2023.
 Review previous policies here.
-Read about our recent update here

 At Nest, we take your privacy seriously.